sathya-ml/multimodal-vrnn-vae/README.md

 There's more than one approach to making a ML model multimodal, and thus there are other implementations of multimodal VAEs and VRNNs, of which the most relevant are listed in the [References](#references) section.
 This project takes the following two approaches, respectively:

 + For the MM-VAE, each modality get its own encoder and decoder.
 During enconding, the latent space is shared and the inferences of each modality are joined through an expert layer.
 In the decoding process, each modality's decoder receives the latent variable sample as input and produces a reconstruction of the original data.
 The only expert implemented here is a non-learnable Product of Experts.
-This approach is very similar to the approach of [Wu and Goodman, 2018](https://arxiv.org/pdf/1802.05335).
+This approach is very similar to the approach of [Wu and Goodman (2018)](https://arxiv.org/pdf/1802.05335).

 + For the MM-VRNN, the approach is different.
 Here, the original model is kept the same and an additional layer is added for both the encoding and decoding process.
 In the inference stage each modality gets its own encoder and the encodings are fused by simple vector concatenation.
 In the case of missing modalities, a zero tensor of appropriate dimensions is passed forward.
 This then gets passed to the following layer, which is the input layer of the original VRNN.
 In the decoding process, the latent variable is sampled and passed to each modality's decoder, which then produces a reconstruction of the original data.

 Both of the above approaches effectively allow for arbitrary conditioning and missing modalities, which are extremely important for any real-world application of a multimodal ML model.
 The expert approach could be relatively easily improved by learning the expert's weights from data.
 Instead, the concatenation approach is more rudimentary, and using a predefined value for the missing modalities is not optimal.
 However, it was chosen for its simplicity, flexiblity and because it doesn't require modifying significantly the original model architecture, which is quite complex as it is.

 Emphasis was placed on code clarity and modularity, and therefore there is some redundancy in the code.
-But this allows for easy understanding of the model and its components, and modifying the code for future developments.
-Furthermore, both models have been tried and tested in the context of multimodal affective computing and produce good results, but require some hyperparameter tuning to get the best results.
+This allows for easy understanding of the model and its components, and modifying the code for future improvements.
+Furthermore, both models have been tried and tested in the context of multimodal affective computing and produce good results, but require some hyperparameter tuning for optimal performance.

 ## Installation